oliwierptak/everon-logger/README.md

 ### Handler / Plugin setup

-To set it up a plugin with given handler, add it to the collection in `LoggerPluginConfigurator` with `addPluginConfigurator()`
+To setup a plugin with given handler, add it to the collection in `LoggerPluginConfigurator` with `addPluginConfigurator()`

 For example: setup logging to a redis server and enable memory usage processor.